hotwired-laravel/turbo-laravel/README.md

 }
 ```

-That property can either be a string that contains to the name of a relationship of this model or an array of relationships.
+That property can either be a string that contains the name of a relationship of this model or an array of relationships.

 Alternatively, you may prefer to have more control over where these broadcasts are being sent to by implementing a `broadcastsTo` method in your model instead of using the property.
 This way, you can return a single model, a broadcasting channel instance or an array containing either of them, like so: